UNIVERSITY OF THE BASQUE COUNTRY (UPV/EHU)

-He has been the director of the research team in Clinical and Health Psychology at the University of the Basque Country since 2011.
+He was the director of the research team in Clinical and Health Psychology at the University of the Basque Country between 2009 and 2021.
 His publications include more than 535 papers and book chapters, as well as 35 books, mostly in the areas of anxiety disorders, gambling disorder, sexual aggression and violence.
 His current research is focused on intimate partner violence (psychological treatment of victims and perpetrators) and on violence risk assessment and management, as well as on behavioural addictions.

 He has lectured extensively around the world and is the recipient of several awards (e.g. the Euskadi Research Prize 2017 in the field of Social Sciences) related to research contribution.
 He has been a senior member of the Basque Academy of Sciences, Arts and Humanities since 2012.